CoronaWhy/awesome-CoronaWhy/readme.md

 Here you can find list of datasets that are ready to be used as input

+- [CoronaWhy Dataverse](https://datasets.coronawhy.org) - the [Dataverse](https://dataverse.org) instance where we store all of our datasets

 - [COVID-19 Open Research Dataset](https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge) - the main dataset for [COVID-19 kaggle competition](https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge/tasks).

 - [CoronaWhy datasets](https://www.kaggle.com/skylord/coronawhy) - Kaggle dataset repo for all the produced datasets [walkthrough](https://docs.google.com/document/d/1jsa4OzdgsHhVaCXGnQdIkFE53AdDzwETe2Z37ggDE1Y/edit#).